 Your app’s name should serve as a lighthouse for searching engines.
 It should make a good and easy target to find.

-One critical point here – search for various meanings of the words you are to include in the name of application.
-Depending on diversity of age, culture and life experience people will read your message completely differently.
+One critical point here – search for various meanings of the words you are to include in the name of the application.
+Depending on the diversity of age, culture, and life experience people will read your message completely differently.

-Also, you should check other foreign languages that have samilar words to your desired name.
+Also, you should check other foreign languages that have similar words to your desired name.
 Make sure it doesn’t have any negative or offensive connotation.
-This is crucially important when targeting international audience.
+This is crucially important when targeting an international audience.

-Now it’s the best time to make your research of the market.
+Now it’s the best time to make your research on the market.
 Yes, only after brainstorming your own ideas.
-If you start with a surfing through the topic, you might lose a creative thinking and obtain barriers instead.
+If you start surfing through the topic, you might lose creative thinking and obtain barriers instead.

 So run through similar applications out there.
 Inspect these on the matter of emotions they are reaching to, names and designs they are using.
-It’s a great way to gain inspiration, right feelings, knowladge and understanding on where to go with your own app name and form.
+It’s a great way to gain inspiration, the right feelings, knowledge, and understanding of where to go with your own app name and form.

-If you’re dying to naming an app in a freaky way, than go for it.
+If you’re dying to name an app in a freaky way then go for it.
 Shazam is the best example of such a strange, but successful app name.
 But think twice before doing this, if your functionality is really hard to describe with an emblematic title.

-- Basic and obvious way is a laconic title crafted out of 1 to 3 words.
-To be clear, Apple has no limits for the apps names at all, whereas Google allows only up to 30
+- The basic and obvious way is a laconic title crafted out of 1 to 3 words.
+To be clear, Apple has no limits for the names of the apps at all, whereas Google allows only up to 30

-- One more tecnique is to choose an app name is using two-part head, which would describe both object of your application and its’ functionality.
+- One more technique is to choose an app name is using a two-part head, which would describe both objects of your application and its’ functionality.
 You can think of Wunderlist or Evernote to get inspired

 - The other policy is to use extra keywords to describe the goodies within your app, as well as attract added organic installs.
 So extended keywords usually go after the main part of the name following with a dash or a colon

-- And last, but not least, method – use prefixes or sufixes like “net”, “snag”, “go” for determining your product’s features or motivating to act.
+- And last, but not least, method – use prefixes or suffixes like “net”, “snag”, “go” for determining your product’s features or motivating to act.
 Think YouTube, Netflix, SnagFlix

-Every of these approaches has its’ pro’s and con’s.
-Stats claims that short and sharp titles work best, but it’s really more about specifics of your app, trends in the market it is a part of and your personal feeling.
+Each of these approaches has its’ pros and cons.
+Stats claim that short and sharp titles work best, but it’s really more about specifics of your app, trends in the market it is a part of, and your personal feeling.

 Yes, your name will look catchier in numerous lists and search results with a short and slick title.
 But, the other side of the coin is adding extra relevant keys helps increase your search results position.
 The higher your app is in this list, the more clicks and downloads it gets.

 And to complete your marketing strategy circle you want a web page with the same title.
-Devoted app website with a .com domain is a great addition to keep traffic streaming to YOU instead of your competitors.
+A devoted app website with a .com domain is a great addition to keep traffic streaming to YOU instead of your competitors.

-You equally don’t want to mimic some most popular applications’ names – it can be even more frustrating then just a random one.
+You equally don’t want to mimic some most popular applications’ names – it can be even more frustrating than just a random one.
 Any sort of copycat – don’t do this, please.
-It also applies to design, styles, images and overall concepts, ok?
+It also applies to design, styles, images, and overall concepts, ok?
 Your clients will immediately recognize an attempt to ape someone popular.

 More than that, you are risking to get serious fraud-connected issues, let’s say, with Google.
-Better get some primary assistance by using name generators, they will give you an idea and veriety of options to start with.
+Better get some primary assistance by using name generators, they will give you an idea and a variety of options to start with.
 But try to avoid such cliches like “I” at the beginning of the title, or “app” at the end of it.
-It’s becoming such a mauvais ton lately.

-A perfect application title states a desired mood first and broadcasts true value of the product.
-On the other hand, it’s all put together, easy to market and rank.
+A perfect application title states the desired mood first and broadcasts the true value of the product.
+On the other hand, it’s all put together, easy to market, and rank.